I have a confession. Many decades ago, I thought I knew so much about nutrition. And then I realized something important.

-was an expert.
-I was a victim of the Dunning-Kruger Effect.
 See, I was a chubby kid—not obese—but carrying enough extra weight where I was teased and picked last for teams in gym class.
+(You can read more of my story here.)

 The summer before ninth grade I lost weight and although my weight yo-yoed over the years, I never lost my fascination with nutrition.
 I devoured every article on nutrition, read books, had subscriptions to every health magazine, and jumped on every trend or fad that happened along.

 I listened to so-called experts and parroted their words.
 My ‘education’ made me super smart knowing more than the average person, always willing to pipe up with the latest I learned—whether welcome or not.
-I became the go-to person for all thing’s nutrition.
+I became the go-to person for all things nutrition.
+(This was many years before the internet.)

 The resident expert